VCCT-IMAD5112-2024-G1/Siphosethu-Mangali_ST10457072_Assignment-2/README.md

-3rd step: you will be taken to the home screen and clicked on the app "seccond Asignment" 4th step: the app will open with a welcoming message, picture of a dog, and a buton that says click to get started 5th step: three buttons will appear "fead, clean, happy" those the only way the pictures will change to their respected text 6th step: that is all enjoy your app
+3rd step: you will be taken to the home screen and clicked on the app "seccond Asignment" 4th step: the app will open with a welcoming message, picture of a dog, and a buton that says click to get started 5th step: three buttons will appear "fead, clean, happy" those the only way the pictures will change to their respected text 6th step: the buttons will record how times you have interacted with the dog 7th step: that is all enjoy your app